COMP523FA2020/Overview/project.md

 - As a web user, in order to see how the different criteria will affect the query results, I can modify check boxes and the page be updated dynamically.

-- As a web user, in order to have the flexibility of query based on bird or prey, I can choose the correct criteria on the homepage.
+- As a web user, in order to search by predator or prey, I can refine query based on type of bird or type of prey.

-- As a web user, in order to navigate between different bird and preys, I can clicked on their names which are hyperlinked to their respective pages.
+- As a web user, in order to navigate between different birds and prey, I can visit their pages by clicking on their names in query results.

 **Nice-to-have:**